-Please tick which services are connected to your property and give details of the supplier:
+Please tick which services are con nected to your property and give details of the supplic er:

-Services Connected Supplier Gas or liquid petroleum gas Shell energy Water mains or private water supply Edinburgh council Electricity Shell energy Mains drainage Edinburgh council Telephone Cable TV or satellite Broadband Virgin b.
-Is there a septic tank system at your p roperty? (i) Do you have appropriate consents for the discharge from your septic tank? (ii) Do you have a maintenance contract for your septic tank?
-If you have answered yes, please give details of the company with which you have a maintenance contract: 11 a.
-Responsibilities for shared or common areas Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?
-No If you have answered yes, please give details: b.
-Is there a responsibility to contribute to repair and maintenance of the roof, common stairwell or other common areas?
-No If you have answered yes, please give details: C. Has there been any major repair or replacement of any part of the roof during the time you have owned the property?
-No d.
-Do you have the right to walk over any of your neighbours' property - for example to put out your rubbish bin or to maintain your boundaries?
-If you have answered yes, please give details: e.
-As far as you are aware, do any of your neighbours have the right to walk over your property, for example to put out their rubbish bin or to maintain their boundaries?
-If you have answered yes, please give details: f.
-As far as you are aware, is there a public right of way across any part of your property?
+Services Connected Supplier

+Gas or liquid petroleum gas

+Water mains or private water supply Scottish Water $\overline{\mathbf{Q}}$

+Electricity $\overline{\mathbf{A}}$ E.On

+Mains drainage

+Telephone $\overline{\mathbf{A}}$ BT

+Cable TV or satellite П

+Broadband $\mathbf{\Lambda}$ BT

+b.
+Is there a septic tank system at your property?

+Do you have appropriate consents for the discharge from your septic tank? (i)

+(ii) Do you have a maintenance contract for your septic tank?

+If you have answered yes, please give details of the company with which you have a maintenance contract:

+11 Responsibilities for shared or common areas

+Are you aware of any responsibility to contribute to the cost of anything used jointly, such as a. the repair of a shared drive, private road, boundary, or garden area?

+Private water pipe from Currie.
+Septic tank is shared with our neighbour.

+Is there a responsibility to contribute to repair and maintenance of the roof, common b. stairwell or other common areas?

+Not applicable

+Has there been any major repair or replacement of any part of the roof during the time you C. have owned the property?

+Do you have the right to walk over any of your neighbours' property - for example to put d. out your rubbish bin or to maintain your boundaries?

-(public right of way is a way over which the public has a right to pass, whether or not the land is privately-owned.)
+As far as you are aware, do any of your neighbours have the right to walk over your e. property, for example to put out their rubbish bin or to maintain their boundaries?
+No f.
+As far as you are aware, is there a public right of way across any part of your property? (public right of way is a way over which the public has a right to pass, whether or not the land is privately-owned.)